SwipeX/Challenge-2/README.md

 Ultimately, the task is to get code from the language we made up, [chal](/chal.md), to run.

 > You may use any language that will compile via github actions.
+Because of this, benchmarks times will not affect grading.
  The due date will be 6/20 @ 11:59 PST.
 Submit by adding `SwipeX` to your private github repo and DM'ing Swipe the link to your repo (for association).

 This task will be broken up into 3 main components, there may be other ways to achieve this, however the following methodology **will be required**.